SrOParker/Disengage/README.md

 <p align="center">
 A roguelike game where you're a programmer inside a corrupted videogame, trapped in its testing phase.
-It was made in 2020/2021 for the subject of Fundamentals of Videogames at the University of Alicante.
+It was made in 2020/2021 from scratch for the subject of Fundamentals of Videogames at the University of Alicante.
 </p>

 <h3 align="center">Used tools</h3>